isomerpages/mci-scai/_scai-questions/SCAI Question 8.md

 * Parents care about supporting and monitoring their childrens’ progress.
 AI can help them support them, such as in pointing out areas of improvement and suggest actions.
 * Teachers will benefit from spending less time on routine tasks such as grading, and can devote more time to foster creativity among students.
 * Content capture and creation is time consuming, thus a major hurdle for educators to share courses.
 AI can be used to automatically transcribe and generate material.
 * Curriculum design and optimization currently relies on the experience of lecturers, drawn from hundreds of students.
-A data-driven approach based on 100x more students can tailor curriculum for better learning, customised to individual students.
+A data-driven approach based on 100x more student experiences can tailor curriculum for better learning, customised to individual students.
 * Evaluation involves certification (of achieved degree), challenge (for progress) and control (of education objectives).
 Game mechanisms combined with empirical data can motivate students through suitably challenging problems and tests.
 * Accessibility tools are typically costly (subtitles, speed, visual aids); these can be added through AI tools at minimal cost.
 * Student interaction can be enhanced by social recommendations (student / tutor pairings, peer groups) and content moderation.